Best Trade Schools in Portland, Maine

 Consider these factors before enrolling:

-• Job placement rates - Ask how many graduates find work in the field.
+• Employment outcomes.
+(Verify with the school) Ask how many graduates find work in the field.

-Many Portland trade schools participate in federal and state financial aid programs.
-Some also work with the Maine CareerCenter to connect students to workforce grants.
+Many Portland trade schools participate in federal and state payment options programs.
+Some also work with the Maine CareerCenter to connect students to payment options.
 Always apply for aid early, and ask the school for a full breakdown of tuition and additional costs like tools, books, and supplies.

 Final Advice